zstyblik/grafana.org/source/blog/2015-02-10-Grafana-2-Alpha-and-preview.md

 ```

 There are no offical binary packages yet as there is still some work that needs
 to be done before a beta release can be made.
-But before that anyone that has time to checkout
+If you want to help please checkout out the develop branch
-what we have done so far please submit feedback and bug reports on github!
+or try the docker image and submit feedback and bug reports on github!

 There is no updated documentation for Granfana 2.0, that is one of the items we will work on
 in the run up to a beta release.